Looking for the best 8×8 alternative for your business? Or at least weighing your options? You’ve come to the right place.

 There’s also a steep learning curve required to set up certain features.
 Once you purchase a number and pay for your plan, you’ll have to navigate to a separate online portal to customize individual phone numbers.

 Unfortunately, that’s not the end of 8×8’s call recording limitations.
 Even after you’ve spent a few hours setting up call recordings for each user, you won’t be able to store these recordings for future reference.
-However, your call recordings are still no longer available after 90 days unless you pay for an add-on fee.
-If you ever cancel that add-on fee, those recordings are deleted.
+However, your call recordings are no longer available after 90 days unless you pay an add-on fee.
+If you ever cancel that add-on fee, 8×8 deletes those recordings.

 You can try to use third-party integrations to access more features without upgrading further.
 However, 8×8’s integrations probably won’t work the way you might assume.
 For example, their Salesforce and HubSpot integrations don’t log texts, meaning you can’t push business messages to your current CRM.
 Plus, some of 8×8’s integrations require an additional purchase to unlock.
 The Microsoft Teams integration, for example, is only available as an add-on.